Merit-Research/Smart-Grid-Analytics/README.md

 You can also run this command remotely from any computer on the same network by replacing "localhost" with the IP or hostname of the Pi.

+If you are running version 2.0.0 or newer of the Z-Way Server software, you may require authentication to access the server.
+You can do this by running the following command:

+`sequentialBLR.py localhost -u my_username -p my_password`

-##### NOTE: In order to run the analysis, the "get_power" function in [sequentialBLR.py](sequentialBLR.py) must be implemented!
-There is currently no standardized way of measuring this power data, so we leave it up to the user to fill this in.
+**NOTE: In order to run the analysis, the "get_power" function in [sequentialBLR.py](sequentialBLR.py) must be implemented!** There is currently no standardized way of measuring this power data, so we leave it up to the user to fill this in.

 To run the full analysis, you can run the following command: